-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

 Woodstock is at its best in the summer months with comfortable temperatures from day to night, though a burst of summer rain isn’t unusual.
 Events are also in full swing, such as the Maverick Festival, with chamber music from June to September; Mower’s Saturday Market flea market and the Woodstock Farm Festival from May through the fall; and the Woodstock-New Paltz Arts & Craft Show, with a spring edition in May and fall one in September.
-Summer is also prime time to revel in the greenery with outdoor activities such as hiking and biking.
+Summer is also prime time to book one of the area’s house rentals and revel in the greenery with outdoor activities such as hiking and biking.
 Autumn brings its own delights with stunning fall colors, especially around the second week of October.
 While snow tends to blanket the area in the coldest months, the Catskills’ winter sports offerings can’t be topped.
 As the snow melts away, spring brings back the tourists, as the temperature works its way up to its comfy zone.

 While most mountain hikes lure visitors with their sprawling mountaintop views, Overlook Mountain (with the Hudson River Valley in the foreground and five states in the distance) does that and so much more.
 Along the way up the Spur Trail, you’ll find the ruins of the never-finished Overlook Mountain House.
 At the summit, an impressive fire tower reaches 3,140 feet high.
 Also worth a visit: The Karma Triyana Dharmachakra Tibetan Buddhist monastery across the street from the trailhead.